 Critical Infrastructure Center (CIC)

-Capitol Technology University is the first university to educate students in degree areas combining operations training of critical infrastructure facilities; critical operational technology (OT) which can be vulnerable to cyber attacks; the industrial internet of things (IIOT); and the cybersecurity needed to protect these facilities.
+Capitol Technology University is the first university to educate students in degree areas combining operations training of critical infrastructure facilities; critical information technology (IT) and operational technology (OT) which can be vulnerable to cyber attacks, especially when coupled; the industrial internet of things (IIOT); and the cybersecurity needed to protect these facilities.

 Why has the U.S. government designated 16 sectors of critical infrastructure?
 Because these sectors need cybersecurity, and other forms of protection, so we can maintain our lives.
 From the most basic aspects of life—having clean air to breathe and water to drink—to the more complex— coordinating airplane traffic and securing nuclear reactors, life as we know it depends on these 16 critical infrastructure sectors.